PADL/libbrowserid/gss-browserid.md

 ### Context tokens

-All context establishment tokens are framed per section 1 of [RFC2743].
+The initial context token is framed per section 1 of [RFC2743].

     GSS-API DEFINITIONS ::=
             BEGIN